IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 aware of your Beam application.
 To include your application and any dependencies, use the `--jarsToStage` option.
 For more information about this option, see [Streams Runner pipeline options](../beamrunner-5-ref/#streams-runner-pipeline-options).

 **Note**: Fat or uber JAR files can reduce the number of JAR files to stage.
-Be mindful to not include dependencies already provided by the Streams Runner runner.
-Including redundant dependencies can increase the application archive size affecting upload and build times.
+Be mindful to not include dependencies that are already provided by the Streams Runner.
+Including redundant dependencies can increase the application archive size and affect upload and build times.

 #### Example